Self-Supervised Dynamical System Representations for Physiological Time-Series

-The factorization in Eq.~\ref{eq:dataset-level-generative-process} reveals a hierarchy of information in ${\bf Y}$ that is also illustrated in Figure~\ref{fig:data_graphical_model} .
-One source of information comes from the system variables ${\bf \Theta}^{(s)}$, which govern the evolution of the time series and are shared across all ${\bf Y}_i$ generated by the same system.
+The factorization in Eq.~\ref{eq:dataset-level-generative-process} reveals a hierarchy of information in ${\bf Y}$.
+One source of information comes from the system variables ${\bf \Theta}^{(s)}$, which govern the evolution of the time series and are shared between all ${\bf Y}_i$ generated by the same system.
 Since ${\bf \Theta}^{(s)}$ is shared across all samples in $\mathcal{I}_s$, it provides information that is transferable across different samples.
-This observation leads to the following notion of similarity between independent time-series samples. \begin{definition}[Similar Time-Series] Two time-series ${\bf Y}_i$ and ${\bf Y}_j$ are similar if they are generated by the same system parameters ${\bf \Theta}^{(s)}$, such that both indices satisfy $i,j \in \mathcal{I}_s$. \end{definition} In other words, two time series are considered similar when they share the same underlying dynamics information, while any differences arise solely from their sample-specific components.
-Learning a representation that captures this system information produces a space in which samples with similar dynamics are naturally grouped together.
+This observation leads to the following notion of similarity between independent time-series samples. \begin{definition}[Similar Time-Series] Two time-series ${\bf Y}_i$ and ${\bf Y}_j$ are similar if they are generated by the same system parameters ${\bf \Theta}^{(s)}$, such that both indices satisfy $i,j \in \mathcal{I}_s$. \end{definition} Therefore, learning a representation that captures this system information produces a space where samples with similar dynamics are naturally grouped together.

 Figure~\ref{fig:data_graphical_model} also illustrates sample-specific sources of information that is unique to each ${\bf Y}_i$, such as the initial value ${\bf X}_{i,t_0}$, as well as observation and dynamics noise $\epsilon$ and $\nu$.
-In our setting, a representation should be invariant to this information, as it is not shared across ${\bf Y}_i$ and cannot be transferred between different samples.
+In our setting, a representation should be invariant to this information, as it is not shared across ${\bf Y}_i$ and therefore cannot be transferred between different samples.
 This insight is especially relevant for physiological time series, where a signal's identity is determined by the underlying system dynamics rather than by the exact starting value, sensor noise, or transient fluctuations.
 Therefore, \emph{by extracting system information and discarding sample-specific information, we obtain a representation that can relate physiological time series based on their temporal characteristics while ignoring irrelevant factors.}